 If you have more to add, please send them to firstname.lastname@example.org, and we will include them here:

-CERN’s US-based REU program for their summer internships provides a stipend, per diem, and travel for selected students (this might be more appealing to students who need the stipend).
+The University of Michigan – CERN Summer Research Experience for Undergraduates Program (UM-CERN REU) provides a stipend, per diem, and travel for selected students (this might be more appealing to students who need the stipend).

 National Science Foundation REU site database; search for “high performance computing.”